nplrkn/alsoran/documentation/design/Connection Management notes.md

 The approach taken is for the coordinator to enforce a delay between any two attempts to connect a given worker.
 To do this, it stores a last attempt timestamp for both F1 and E1.

 If the controller restarts, this timestamp will be lost.
 However, because the coordinator will wait for the 'learning period' before taking action, it will typically avoid trying to add a TNLA endpoint that it has already added before the restart.

+### Failure and retry

+#### NGAP failure handling

+(Not yet implemented.)

+When an AMF connection fails to a single worker, that triggers an "ng join" retry after 10 seconds (Ran configuration update).
+If that fails, there is a 30 second endless retry of "ng join".

+When an AMF connection fails to all workers, that triggers an immediate "ng setup" reattempt (NG setup).
+If that fails, there is a 10 second endless retry of "ng setup".

 ## Spec references